canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    PageBreak

-Appendix D: Network Testing Options
+Appendix C: Network Testing Options
 ===================================

 A key part of certification is testing your SUT's network cards.
 This